Quaint-Studios/Reia/docs/JOBS.md

 This is a list of possible roles you can fulfill with a job here.
 Until they're filled, [Kris (@Makosai)](https://github.com/Makosai), will fill all roles.

+The website has more frequent updates and more information on how to apply as well.
+Visit our [jobs page](https://www.playreia.com/jobs).

 ## Current Team
 [Kris (@Makosai)](https://github.com/Makosai),
 [Abdi (@Dexodian)](https://github.com/Dexodian)